tlordello/flyerflo/README.md

 FlyerFlo Job Application Mini-Project

   This script is designed to find and retrieve the alien header image from a given subreddit URL.
 The script will prompt the user for a subreddit URL and a path for the image file.
 It will then download the image from that subreddit to the specified path.
   To run the script, you will need python 3 (I used 3.3.1 to create the script so I recommend that one).
-Open the command prompt, and type the following message "<python.exe path> <script.py file>".
+Open the command prompt, and type the following message "'python.exe path' 'script.py file'".

 If for example, the path to the python interpreter is "C:\Python33\python.exe", and the script's path is "C:\flyerflo\FlyerFlo\FlyerFlo\FlyerFlo.py", then the command would be: